lucclaros/circle-area-c/README.md

 # circle-area-c
-Simple C program to calculate the area of a circle given its radius.
+C program to calculate the area of a circle using math.